gorkaerana/meddle/README.md

 - attribute `label` of `alter_command`, and
 - attribute `value` within the `MODIFY` subcommand of `alter_command`.

+We can manually delete any entries we are not interested in
 ```python
 del recreate_command_copy.components[0]
 del recreate_command_copy.attributes[1]